-Frequency: Published two times a month on the 15th and end of the month.
+Frequency: Published two times a month on the second and fourth Fridays of the month.
 Publishing since 1989, it has become one of a few major and mainstay publications in the community.

-Circulation: 10,000 copies distributed for free mostly in the Greater Toronto area in Ontario.
-The area has an estimated Filipino population of 100,000.
+Circulation: 12,000 copies distributed for free mostly in the Greater Toronto area in Ontario.
+Ontario has an estimated Filipino population of 200,000.
 There are paid subscribers in other provinces in Canada, in the United States and in other countries.
 There is a pass-on readership of at least 30,000 or at least three readers per copy of the newspaper.

 Readership profile: Long-time Filipino residents in Canada, both first and second generation Filipino-Canadians; adult professionals, white-collar and blue-collar workers and overseas contract workers.
 The Philippine Reporter was described by the Philippine Ambassador to Canada in August 1995 as “the newspaper that has the strongest impact in the Filipino community.”